-The Irwell Education Improvement Partnership comprises 8 primary schools and 1 high school from the local area.
+The Irwell Education Improvement Partnership comprises 7 primary schools from the local area.
 Its driving aim is to improve all outcomes for our children.
 We use sporting competitions to inspire and engage children across the partnership to be more physically active and promote long-term health and happiness.

 PE leads from all partner schools meet each half term to organise and plan a range of quality experiences and sporting competitions across a range of sports including swimming, benchball, rugby and football.